Chris Coppola

-Christopher Coppola (born November 26, 1968) is an American actor, voice artist, and comedian.
+Christopher Coppola (born November 26, 1968) is an American actor and comedian.

 Career

 Chris is best known for his roles in such movies as Friday the 13th, Far Cry, Postal, Loveless in Los Angeles, The Polar Express, Beowulf, and Diary of a Wimpy Kid: The Long Haul.
 He also voiced Dancer in Santa Buddies, and appeared in the episode "Tailgate" on the sitcom How I Met Your Mother.